sezid/sezid/README.md

 ## Hi there 👋
-I'm Sajid, a passionate software developer with a love for building innovative solutions.
-I specialize in frontend development, but I'm also diving into Data Science and AI.
+Hi, I'm Sajid — a curious tech enthusiast with a strong passion for turning data into actionable insights.
+I specialize in frontend development and am deeply focused on data analytics, predictive modeling, and machine learning.
+I'm currently exploring the power of Large Language Models (LLMs) and how intelligent systems can shape the future of software engineering.

 ### 🔧 Tech Stack
 - **Languages:** HTML, CSS, JavaScript, Python, Java, C